TPMS Service Tips for Auto Service Professionals

 A lack of standardization and a wide variety of OE and aftermarket TPMS sensors on the market have caused tremendous TPMS parts proliferation.
 Many of these sensors require distinct RF protocols and use unique modes of operation.
 Parts stores have struggled to keep up with the huge number of TPMS sensors now on the market.

-Avoid TPMS sensor programming delays
+Avoid TPMS sensor service delays

 • When do I need to replace TPMS sensor service parts?